snoyberg/snoyman.com/content/galacticsilkroad/journey.md

 about three months to try and catch up.
 Nonetheless, they listened eagerly to everything he had to say.

-They talked about home, about friends he'd left behind.
-He could have checked up on his friends any time on their Notes, he was close enough now that most messages got relayed to his network.
+At some point the conversation shifted and they talked about home, and about friends he'd left behind.
+He could have checked up on his friends any time on their Notes; he was close enough now that most messages got relayed to his network.
 But he'd been too busy.
 And it meant more hearing it from his parents.

-When they finally sat down to eat, he turned to the question most pressing on his mind.
+When they eventually sat down to eat, he turned to the question most pressing on his mind.
 "I need your advice on what I should do next."

 "No, you don't son," Kaelin said firmly.
 "You've proven that over the